How to apply for an IMPRS-gBGC PhD position

 2) Apply online

-Fill in the application form on this website and submit all your regular application documents as PDF (within the online application process) from late July 2020 until the September 06 2020.
+Fill in the application form on this website and submit all your regular application documents as PDF (within the online application process) from 19 November until the 9 January, 2023.

 After you have completed the online registration form, you will receive the link to a website on which you can upload your application documents.
 Your application package is considered complete once we receive the following documents: